neptune-ai/docs/docs/integrations/index.rst

 .. note::

+    You can always :ref:`use neptune-client to log data to experiments <guides-logging-and-managing-experiment-results>` .
-     |neptune-client|  is our official way of logging experiments and notebooks to Neptune (all integrations use it).
-If you need more control or explicit logging, you can always use it in your projects as well.
+    If you need more control or explicit logging, you can always use it (all integrations use it anyway).

 My library is not here.
 What now?
 ---------------------------------